fxcm/ForexConnectAPI/README.md

 5. Learn how to build and backtest Mean Reversion Strategy using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/5.1.MeanReverionStrategy_via_FC_API.zip">here</a>.
 6. Some examples like attached stop limit to position, create if-then ELS order, get rollover <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/FC-examples-master.zip">at here</a>.
 7. ForexConnect with Metlab, <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/FXCM-MATLAB-master.zip">at here</a>.
+8. Using ForexConnect downloading historical data <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/FXCMHDD-master.zip">at here</a>.